Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 I. Warranty Extension for Current Owners or Lessees of Settlement Class Vehicles

-Effective on October 10, 2024, VWGoA will extend its New Vehicle Limited Warranty (“NVLW”) for all Settlement Class Vehicles to cover the cost of repair or replacement, by an authorized Volkswagen dealer, of a failed front door wiring harness [hereinafter, “Part”] that was modified and/or installed in the Settlement Class Vehicle pursuant to Recall 97GF (the “Recall”), during a period of up to 5 years or 60,000 miles (whichever occurs first) from the date that the Recall repair was performed.
+Effective on October 10, 2024, VWGoA extended its New Vehicle Limited Warranty (“NVLW”) for all Settlement Class Vehicles to cover the cost of repair or replacement, by an authorized Volkswagen dealer, of a failed front door wiring harness [hereinafter, “Part”] that was modified and/or installed in the Settlement Class Vehicle pursuant to Recall 97GF (the “Recall”), during a period of up to 5 years or 60,000 miles (whichever occurs first) from the date that the Recall repair was performed.
 The warranty extension applies to all wiring harness-related repairs performed pursuant to the Recall, whether or not involving replacement of the wiring harness itself, and will include any other necessary repair/adjustment to address any warning lights or fault codes resulting from or attendant to a failure of the Part.

 The Warranty Extension is subject to the same terms and conditions set forth in the Settlement Class Vehicle's New Vehicle Limited Warranty and Warranty Information Booklet and is fully transferable to subsequent owners, to the extent its time and mileage limits have not expired.